intel/media-delivery/doc/performance.rst

 .. image:: pic/MSPerf_CPU_GPU_Utilization_example.png

-These metrics allow to check whether workload bottleneck is related to CPU or particular GPU engine.
-If this data does not highlight the bottleneck, but gives a hint of GPU under utilization, try to look into further details.
-One of the pinpoints might be memory.
-We are evaluating memory footprint for this reason - see below example.
+These metrics allow users to check whether workload bottleneck is related to CPU or a particular GPU engine.
+If this data does not highlight the bottleneck, but gives a hint of GPU under utilization, the user can look into further details, such as memory footprint - see below example.

 .. image:: pic/MSPerf_MemoryFootprint_example.png

-Eventually all the above data is useful in comparison for different workloads settings and system setups.
+Eventually all of the above data is useful evaluating and analyzing performance for different workload settings and system setups.

 Bitrates
 --------